datajoint/element-deeplabcut/README.md

 # DataJoint Element - DeepLabCut

-This repository features a draft of a DataJoint pipeline design for behavior tracking and pose estimation via ***DeepLabCut***.
+This repository features a DataJoint schema for pose estimation via ***DeepLabCut***.
 This project is a part of our U24 initiative.

 The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the behavior tracking workflow.
 This